KWilliams-pixel/Giphy-Search-Engine/README.md

 # Giphy-Search-Engine
-Example of working giphy search engine
+Working giphy search engine designed to help user search for gifs with one click of the button.
+Simply type in desired item and click enter or click search.